 It’s a clown play/comedy about human extinction.
-I wrote it based on a friend of mine who was cashiered from a tenured university position for talking about his findings on Climate collapse and the almost undeniable reality that our collective time on this planet as the Human species is down to the single Digits.
+I wrote it based on the life and work of Dr. Guy McPherson, a friend of mine who was cashiered from a tenured university position for talking about his findings on Climate collapse and the almost undeniable reality that our collective time on this planet as the Human species is down to the single Digits.
 The story of PLANET HOSPICE is about the increasingly likely prospect that in ten years or less, the Earth will no longer provide habitat for big mammals as a result of global warming.
 I’ve written a synopsis here, and there is other information about the play in various places.
 Planet Hospice has been produced at the Ithaca Fringe Festival and United Solo, an international festival of one-person shows here in New York.
 I did garner some interesting and positive reviews, which you can find here and here.

 I’ve tried to style the play in a humorous way.
 I have puppets, inflatable animals and jokes.
 And I discuss yeast-sex.
 I don’t think even the science profs at the New School discuss yeast sex.